-Future avenues of work include incorporating additional information such as inter-atomic distances into our graph representations.
-The development of benchmarks that account for the graphical representations of molecules, for example by incorporating spatial information, would help more fairly compare graph-based generative models to each other and to SMILES-based models.
 Another direction is to make our model semi-supervised.
 This would allow us to work with target properties for which the ground-truth cannot be easily calculated at test time and only a few training examples are labelled.
 Our work can also be extended to proteins, with amino acids as nodes and a contact map as an adjacency matrix.
 Conditional generation could be used in this framework to redesign proteins to fulfil desired functions.
-As our approach is broadly applicable to generic graph structures, we also leave its application to non-molecular datasets to future work.
+Furthermore, although we use the principle of denoising a corrupted graph for learning the joint distribution, the same procedure could be adapted for lead optimization.
+Finally, as our approach is broadly applicable to generic graph structures, we leave its application to non-molecular datasets to future work.